-Emerson E. Evans School of Business & Technologies College of Professional & Technical Studies Bob Evans Farm Hall
+Emerson E. Evans School of Business

+College of Professional & Technical Studies Bob Evans Farm Hall 740-245-7373 office; 740-245-7110 fax

 The Health Care Administration would prepare students to enter management practice in a health care setting.
 The program prepares students for management positions in a wide variety of health care settings and facilities including, but not limited to, medical practices, hospitals, home-health organizations, health departments, and nursing homes.